osintforyou/osintforyou/README.md

 My name is Almos, and I am an OSINT enthusiast and cyber security student, creating python scripts to support OSINT investigations.

-I am currently working on a project, where the program can check if a website has any new updates since the last one, and if there is any new content, it sends an email with a screenshot.

 <!--
 **osintforyou/osintforyou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.